 Middle School Classrooms

-A new film was recently released titled “Middle School: the Worst Years of My Life.”
+The 2016 film “Middle School: the Worst Years of My Life” humorizes common shortfalls in young teens and their school life.
 You will find our middle school students smiling, laughing, and enjoying each other’s company day in and day out.
 They are carefree, relaxed, and filled with joy!
 Team sports and afterschool clubs offer extended opportunities for students to bond and achieve great health and well-being.
-We hope you will come join us in our community.
+We hope you will come join our community.
 We always welcome new students and look forward to seeing their bright, smiling faces!
-Please contact the school to schedule a “shadow day” to see what OSCS middle school is all about!
+Please contact the school to schedule a “shadow day” so your precious child can experience what OSCS middle school is all about!

 Mrs. Rodecker - Social Studies & Literature

 Mrs. Rodecker is currently in her ninth year teaching at OSCS.
 She teaches both Social Studies and Literature - she guides our students through the vast history that both our nation and world have endured.
 Students explore early civilizations through engaging projects and interactions that allow students to feel the full effects of history and literature.
 Students enact and feel like they are right in the story as they read both classic and modern pieces of literature.
 The Florida Sunshine State Standards Curriculum and Common Core Standards are brought to life in the classroom through interactive notes and activities.